tomrod/bel/README.md

-# BEL MLOps
+# `bel` MLOps
-## The devil is in the details.
+### The devil is in the details.

-Bel (will be) a modularizable library to deploy, log, monitor, and version informational products (data, ML, experiments) conforming to the general needs of MLOps, including
+`bel` (will be) a modularizable library to deploy, log, monitor, and version informational products (data, ML, experiments) conforming to the general needs of MLOps, including

 - Code version control
 - Model version control